SammySteiner/dot-align-sql/README.md

 ## Installation

 In terminal
-clone this repository with `git clone 'git@github.com:SammySteiner/dot-align-sql.git'`
+1. clone this repository with `git clone 'git@github.com:SammySteiner/dot-align-sql.git'`
-cd into this directory `cd dot-align-sql`
+2. cd into this directory `cd dot-align-sql`
 While using a mac:
-if you do not have an up-to-date version of Ruby, run `brew install ruby`
+3. if you do not have an up-to-date version of Ruby, you may need to update.
+If you have homebrew installed you can run `brew install ruby`
-if you do not have the bundler gem installed, run  `gem install bundler`
+4. If you do not have the bundler gem installed, run  `gem install bundler`
+5. If you do not have the sqlite3 gem installed, run  `gem install sqlite3`
+If any of these steps gives you an error, you may not have the right permissions, reach out to me.
-run `bundle install` to install the required gems
+6. run `bundle install` to install the required gems
-run `ruby bin/create_and_seed_db.rb` to create and seed the Database
+7. run `ruby bin/create_and_seed_db.rb` to create and seed the Database
 You're now ready to test out the query files.
 If you're using Windows, reach out and we'll find a way to set you up to run these files.